hirthy/Pitchdork/README.md

 # Download the reviews
 This command must be done before any of the extraction commands.
 It allows you to download all reviews into your MongoDB database: `rake "scrape:slurp_reviews[MINIMUM_PAGE,MAXIMUM_PAGE]"`.
 Once complete, you will have several thousand Review objects in your database containing a **url** and an **html** property.

 The page numbers refer to the Pitchfork reviews listing pagination -- e.g. this is page 500: [http://pitchfork.com/reviews/albums/500/](http://pitchfork.com/reviews/albums/500/).
 This command will take a long time to complete.
 If you'd like to speed it up, you might try shortening the sleep amount between reviews.
 This can be adjusted in the [ScrapeHelper](https://github.com/kevineder/Pitchdork/blob/master/app/helpers/scrape_helper.rb) module.
+Please be considerate of Pitchfork's servers!

 Once you've downloaded all the reviews, you can begin extracting information.

 # Extract Information